hyperstack-org/hyperstack/docs/dsl/hyper-model.md

 ## Common Errors

 - **No policy class**
   If you don't define a policy file, nothing will happen because nothing will get connected.
-By default Hyperstack will look for a `ApplicationPolicy` class.
+By default Hyperloop will look for a `ApplicationPolicy` class.

 - **Wrong version of pusher-fake**  (pusher-fake/base vs. pusher-fake/rspec) See the Pusher-Fake gem repo for details.